 4. Overlap for Shrink Wrap

 When securing pallets wrapped in stretch film, the film itself is unstable and shifts.
 Do not rely on the label sticking only to the plastic.
-Use tamper-evident tape wrapped entirely around the pallet, overlapping onto itself.
+Use extreme environment tamper-evident tape wrapped entirely around the pallet, overlapping onto itself.
 Adhesive bonds to its own backing better than it bonds to cold plastic.

 FAQs